 Physiotherapy products for a medial malleolus fracture

-Some of the most commonly recommended products by physiotherapists to hasten healing and speed recovery in patients with a medial malleolus fracture include:
+Some of the most commonly recommended products by physiotherapist to hasten healing and speed recovery in patients with this condition include:

 - Protective Boots